 The Foundation: Positioning & Spacing

-Baseline: The imaginary line on which most letters and other characters sit.
+Baseline: The imaginary line on which most of the letters and characters sit on.

-The x-height isn’t exactly a part but rather a measurement.
-It measures the height of all lowercase letters that are part of the same typeface.
-It’s called x-height because the letter x of each typeface is what determines the measurement.
+The x-height is the measurement of all lowercase letters height of the same size of the same typeface.
+It’s called x-height because the letter x is what determine this height or measurement of each typeface.

-The cap height is a measurement of all capital letters in the same typeface.
-The most accurate measurement is found in flat bottomed characters like the letter E.
+The cap height is a measurement of all capital letters height of the same size in the same typeface.
+We can get the accurate measure of the cap height in flat bottomed characters such as the letter E.

 The Anatomy of Letters

-A portion of a letter that extends downwards, attached at one end and free at the other.
+The part of a letter that extends downwards.
+It will be attached to the letter at one end and free at the other end.

-A straight or curved portion of a letter that extends upwards or outwards, attached at one end and free at the other
+The part of the letter than extends upwards and it might be curved or straight.
+It’s attached at one end and free at the other end as well.

-The small stroke that extends outwards from a lowercase g in some typeface styles.
+The tiny stroke that extends outwards from a lowercase letter “g” in some typefaces.

-A stroke is the main vertical diagonal line in a letter.
+it is that main vertical diagonal line in a letter.

-A bar is a horizontal stroke in letters like A, H, e and f.
+the horizontal stroke in some letters such as A, H, e and f.

-The counter is the enclosed space in letters like o, b, d, and a.
-Counters are also created by bowls.
+it is the enclosed space which created by the bowls in letters like o, b, d, and a.

-A link is a stroke connecting the bowl and loop of a two-story lowercase g.
+It is the stroke connecting the bowl and loop in lowercase letter g.

-A spur is a small projection that veers off the main stroke on many capital G’s
+A spur is a tiny projection that hardly pop off the main stroke on many uppercase letter G’s